LGBTQ rights in Texas: Sports

 In October 2021, the Texas Legislature passed a bill, HB25, to legally ban transgender athletes within any female sports, Olympics, or athletics teams.
 The Governor of Texas Greg Abbott signed the bill into law, which went into legal effect from January 18, 2022.

 The bill requires that students enrolled in public schools may only participate in athletic competitions within the sex category they were assigned at birth.
 This means that if the officially registered sex at birth differs from one's gender identity and expression, an individual may not participate in events or in teams of that gender identity, but only in those for their "original" sex.
 The restriction applies in all public schools from Kindergarten to 12th grade in Texas.

-The stated intention of the bill is fairness in school sports by preventing any physical advantage that transgender students may have.
-Possible advantages of concern are stated, for example, as a competitor having biological male sex, with likely increased muscle mass and strength, compared to the average competitor of female sex, but competing as a female.
-In this way—proponents of the bill believe—the transgender individual would have an unfair advantage.
-Against this, the higher production of testosterone that promotes greater muscle and bone mass does not commence until adolescence, before which there is negligible sex-based group differences between boys and girls, in terms of speed, strength, stamina and other sports-related traits.
-Post adolescence, biological males as a group will, on average, have certain physical advantages over females as a group.
-Such secondary sex characteristics do not necessarily confer advantages in all sports.
-Additionally, while feminizing hormone therapy itself dramatically reduces testosterone, anti-androgen medication is often used in conjunction with estrogen to suppress masculinizing effects, which leads to decreases in muscle mass.

 The HB25 bill is more extensive than existing University Interscholastic League (UIL) rules which has the similar requirement of students only being allowed to participate in athletic competitions with the same group of assigned sex.
 However, the UIL rule accepts amended birth certificates, which allows transgender people to participate with the opposite sex if in their official certificate it has changed.
 HB25 has no written guidance on how schools are to carry out and enforce the bill, but language in the bill directs to the UIL to create said process.
 UIL's language upholds Title IX, the federal law that prohibits any discrimination based on sex.